 After both creatures were revealed to be forms of Ridley, Little Birdie and the Mystery Creature were given Punny Names by the fans, which are Furbley and Ugley respectively.

-Magnum Opus Dissonance: Yoshio Sakamoto wrote the story so it would be best title in the franchise from the narrative perspective and to make Samus a truly developed, rounded and sympathetic character.
+Magnum Opus Dissonance: Yoshio Sakamoto wrote the story so it would be the best title in the franchise from the narrative perspective and to make Samus a truly developed, rounded and sympathetic character.
 It was stated in interviews that he even cried when he saw some of the scenes of the game for the first time, showing how emotionally invested he was in the project.
-The result was the most vilified entry in the entire series (Many fans like to pretend it doesn't exist) and one of the biggest Internet Backdraft in video game history due to the perceived Badass Decay of Samus.
-Reviews were very mixed and the sales were lackluster.
+The result was the most vilified entry in the entire series.
+Reviews were very mixed and the game became an outright flop in the West.
+And although the sale numbers amongst the intended Japanese audience certainly was better, they ultimately fell short of Nintendo's expectations.
 But the icing on the cake is the fact that in many places it has even become an illustrative example of how NOT to write a story and female characters in a video game...